tskit-dev/tskit/docs/tutorial.rst

 Note that we now have a different object for each tree in the list.
-Please note that this is **much** less efficient than iterating over the trees using the :meth:`.TreeSequence.trees` method, and should only be used as a convenience when working with small trees.
+Please note that this is **much** less efficient than iterating over the trees using the :meth:`.TreeSequence.trees` method (and use far more memory!), and should only be used as a convenience when working with small trees.

 The :class:`.TreeSequence` class is regarded literally as a sequence of trees from a Python perspective and so we can use the familiar list access